ivoryio/create-react-app-template/README.md

 # cra-template-ivory

-This is the official @ivoryio create-react-app template
+This is the official @ivoryio template

-Run the following command to create a new project based on this template:
-`yarn create react-app --template @ivoryio <project-name>`
+It could be used with create-react-app, but it's meant to be used by the [ivory-cli](https://www.npmjs.com/package/@ivoryio/ivory-cli) with `ivory create`

 What this template has to offer:
 * infrastructure-as-code for creating a AWS Codecommit repo and an Amplify app (which offers CI/CD and hosting)